dutraotavio/dutraotavio/README.md

-## Hello!
+## Hello there!
 Welcome to my profile.

-## My name is Otávio, nice to meet you! 🙂.
+## I'm Otávio, nice to meet you! 🙂.

 ## I'm studying to became a Android Developer!